Ameen877/Simple-Inventory-Tracker/README.md

-#Simple Inventory Tracking System
+#Very Simple Inventory Tracking System

 ## What will this do?
 The Simple Inventory Tracking System will automatically track the inventory of the items it's stored.
-It'll be designed using Python and will have the abilty to list details about each item stored.
+It'll be designed using Python and will have the ability to list details about each item stored.

 ## Features
-- List out total inventory
+- Lists the total inventory of all items
-- Automatically update inventory whenever something changes.
+- Updates inventory whenever something changes.
-- Tracks and changes that may occur.
+- Keeps track of any changes that may occur.

 ## Installation
 1. Clone the repository: